-In 2014, housing prices in the San Francisco Bay Area began to rise rapidly.
-I was living in a small apartment near Palo Alto and no longer working full-time.
-I wanted to improve my quality of life but the only local real estate I could afford to purchase was a condo, not much of an improvement.
-It was time to consider a move to a less expensive locale.
-An opportunity arose to purchase an undeveloped property in a beautiful part of Rhode Island, and I had always wanted to live in New England.
+In 2014, I was living in an apartment a few miles south of Stanford University in northern California.
+I wanted to improve my quality of life by purchasing a home in the same community, but housing prices in the area were accelerating upwards and I couldn’t find anything affordable.
+I decided it was time to consider a move to a less expensive locale.
+When an opportunity arose to purchase an undeveloped property in southern Rhode Island, I jumped on it.
 This looked like a great place to build an interesting new house.

-A Passive House typically uses up to 90% less energy than a conventional American home – hard to believe, but true.
+A Passive House typically uses 80-90% less energy than a conventional American home — hard to believe, but true.
 The air inside the home is clean and safe, with very little temperature variation (no hot or cold spots).
 Occupants aren’t bothered by pollen, excessive humidity, or outside noise.

 How does a Passive House achieve this?

 Passive solar heating.
-The primary source of heat during the cooler months will be sunlight that enters through large, south-facing windows.
+The primary source of heat during the cooler months is sunlight that enters through large, south-facing windows.
 Wide eaves and other shading techniques are used to minimize solar gain during the warmer months.

 Superinsulation.
 A passive house uses insulation with very high R-values around the main envelope, including the foundation.

 Minimal thermal bridging.
 Passive house designers try very hard to eliminate thermal bridging inside the main envelope.
 Thermal bridging occurs when a conductive material extends from within the main envelope to the outside air.

 No leaks!
 The main envelope is virtually airtight, preventing infiltration of outside air and loss of conditioned air.

 High-performance windows and doors.
 European-designed windows and doors provide exceptional thermal and acoustical insulation.
 Features include triple glazing, multiple gaskets, warm-edge spacers, and a multi-point locking system to ensure a tight seal.